CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: INTRODUCTION

-\textbf{CLARITY}: To jointly mitigate this \textit{dual bias}, we present \textbf{C}ontextual \textbf{L}inguistic \textbf{A}daptation and \textbf{R}etrieval for \textbf{I}nclusive \textbf{T}TS s\textbf{Y}nthesis (CLARITY).
-Our proposed CLARITY is a backbone-agnostic framework to enhance zero-shot TTS by providing richer guidance for both linguistic content and accent style.
-Its novelty lies in a two-signal optimization to jointly mitigate the two biases through: (i) an LLM-guided text adaptation module to localize input to the target dialect, and (ii) a metadata-driven retrieval mechanism to supply accent-consistent prompts.

-\textbf{Our Contributions. } We introduce a sociolinguistic innovation in TTS by using large language models (LLMs) for on-the-fly text style transfer, leveraging their knowledge of dialects and slang to enhance authenticity.
-By pairing this with retrieval-augmented prompting, CLARITY achieves accent control and dialect-aware synthesis.
+\textbf{CLARITY}: To jointly mitigate the two interrelated biases, we propose \textbf{C}ontextual \textbf{L}inguistic \textbf{A}daptation and \textbf{R}etrieval for \textbf{I}nclusive \textbf{T}TS s\textbf{Y}nthesis (CLARITY).
+This is a backbone-agnostic framework to enhance zero-shot TTS by providing richer guidance for both linguistic content and accent style.
+Part of its novelty lies in the joint optimization that mitigate the two biases through: (a) an LLM-guided text adaptation module to localize input to the target dialect, and (b) a metadata-driven retrieval mechanism to supply dialect-consistent accent prompts.
+CLARITY leverages large language models (LLMs) for on-the-fly text modification, via their knowledge of dialects, culture and slang, to enhance authenticity.
+The second innovation is to pair this with retrieval-augmented accent prompting, in to achieve consistent dialect-aware accent synthesis.
 To our knowledge, this is the first framework to jointly address user-side linguistic bias and system-side accent bias.
-Objective and subjective evaluations show that CLARITY improves fairness, accent fidelity, and overall authenticity.
+Objective and subjective evaluations presented below demonstrate that these techniques allow CLARITY to improve fairness, accent fidelity, and overall authenticity.